5 reasons why you should integrate your ERP with a PPM software

 - CRM

-In all these areas, it is crucial to design automatic flows from the portfolio management system to the ERP, specifying in each case the needed granularity and not sending invalid data as, for example, the estimated cost of a task.
+In all of these areas it is crucial to design automatic flows from the portfolio management system to the ERP, defining in each case the granularity required and avoiding invalid data, such as the estimated cost of a task being booked as an actual figure.
+In ITM Platform, purchase management keeps projected and actual amounts clearly separated, which makes it straightforward to push the right values, and only those values, to the ERP.

-The perception of an ERP being a business management machine which serves for any kind of activity can be a very big strain for corporate projects’ health.
+The perception of the ERP as a universal business management machine, suitable for every kind of activity, can be a serious strain on the health of corporate projects.

-For example, here are 5 areas in which ERP does not meet operative standards required by a portfolio management software
+Here are some areas in which an ERP does not meet the operational standards required by a portfolio management software:

-- Resources planning: even though ERP can calculate and manage resource payments, only PPM has the enough flexibility to plan the resources and to be adapted to delivered work as it is being produced.
+- Resources planning: even though an ERP can calculate and manage resource payments, only a PPM has the flexibility to plan resources and adapt to the delivered work as it is produced.

-- Project methodology: PPM tools are designed to be configurable to project methodologies in almost every environment.
-In addition, its functional scope is, as in ITM Platform’s case, very ambitious, gathering in one place financial and efforts data, risk planning and management, business goals, documents, deliverables, etc.
+- Project methodology: PPM tools are designed to be configured to almost any project methodology.
+In ITM Platform’s case, the functional scope gathers in one place financial and effort data, risk planning and management, business goals, documents, and deliverables.

-- Task management and access to team members: the work content is difficult to manage from an ERP as, generally, the number of project team members with access to the environment, as well as its collaborative characteristics, is limited.
+- Task management and access for team members: the work content is hard to manage from an ERP.
+Generally, the number of project team members with access to the environment, as well as the collaborative features available, is limited.

-- Portfolio view: PPM systems have prearranged project and portfolio signs and metrics which give a real-time image of the projects’ advancements, apart from allowing to work with customized exportable reports.
-Obtaining a similar view from an ERP means a tremendous configuration effort and hundreds of consultancy hours, while with ITM Platform it is about a few weeks.
+- Portfolio view: PPM systems have prebuilt project and portfolio metrics that give a real-time picture of project progress, and they also support customized, exportable reports.
+Obtaining a similar view from an ERP usually means a tremendous configuration effort and hundreds of consulting hours, while with ITM Platform it takes a few weeks.

 Keep on reading: